spdk/spdk/doc/spdkcli.md

 source ./venv/bin/activate
 ~~~

 Then install the dependencies using pip.
-That way depedencies will be
+That way dependencies will be
 installed only inside the virtual environment.
 ~~~{.sh}
 (venv) pip install configshell-fb